Integralist/dotfiles/README.md

 ## UPDATES

-The following sections will reference any tools or information I've recently discovered, that aren't mentioned in the above gist (nor in my related [blog post](https://www.integralist.co.uk/posts/new-laptop-configuration/)) and I've considered not important enough to update in those existing online references.
+The following sections will reference any tools or information I've recently discovered, that aren't mentioned in the above gist (nor in my related [blog post](https://www.integralist.co.uk/posts/new-laptop-configuration/)).
+These tools aren't unimportant, in fact I use most of them daily, but I didn't feel the need to update the other references as this repo is ultimately my 'source of truth'.

 ## Terminal